Outland

 A quick check of the map confirms the hero’s next objective – a mere two levels above him.
 What the map doesn’t reveal are the obstacles standing between him and that adventure-progressing goal.
-Outland How Inca-pacitiating Skilfully evading not one, but two spike traps with graceful fleetness of foot, the hero finds himself …
+Outland How Inca-pacitiating Skilfully evading not one, but two spike traps with graceful fleetness of foot, the hero finds …

 Oh look, a side-scrolling platformer, how quaint.